crx-master/eos-tutorials/docs/tut-2.md

-# Register a name for your DAPP
+# Register a name on EOS blockchain

 ## TODO